-Is it possible to wake up to better hair, minimise or eliminate that messy morning bed-head look?
+Is it possible to minimise messy morning hair?
 We think so!
-Read Here, we answer your most frequently asked questions about caring for your hair overnight – and we offer our top tips on how to give your hair the same rest and rejuvenation that you get from a good night’s sleep. (spoiler: it’s not complicated).
+Here, we answer your most frequently asked questions about caring for your hair overnight and we offer our top tips on how to give your hair the same rest and rejuvenation that you get from a good night’s sleep.

-Should I brush my hair a hundred times (like my grandmothera did ) before going I go to bed?
+Should I brush my hair a hundred times like my grandmother did before I go to bed?

 Please don’t!
-Over-brushing will fray your strands and weaken the your hair shafts.
+Over-brushing will fray your strands and weaken the hair shaft.

 Can I sleep with Elasticizer in my hair?

 Yes!
 Elasticizer is a great overnight hair mask.
-Sleeping with it in and can be a convenient time-saving way to include an intensive hair treatment into your regime.
-Putting Wrap your hair into in a microfibre turban , let your Elasticizer do its work, and then wash it out in the morning is probably the most comfortable way to let Elasticizer do its work and ensure that the hair dries fairly quickly and naturally.
+Sleeping with it in can be a time-saving way to include an intensive hair treatment in your regime.
+Wrap your hair in a microfibre turban, let your Elasticizer do its work, and then wash it out in the morning.

 Is sleeping with wet hair bad?